 Some places like Best Buy will accept old electronics and dispose of them for you properly.
 If you order a new microwave from a store, whether a mom-and-pop shop or a big one like Lowe’s they may take your old microwave out when they deliver the new one.

 You might be surprised just how much you can sell online!
 Try eBay or Facebook Marketplace and see if anyone is interested in taking it for free from you.
 Some people buy them to fix and resell, while others may use it for parts.

 Appliance Repair Shops

 Call around to your local small repair shops as they may also look for old microwaves to repair and sell.
 I used a small appliance repair shop to install my new microwave that we brought home ourselves, and they were nice enough to take our old one for a few dollars.
 So, you definitely want to ask!

 Some manufacturers may have their own take-back programs as well.
 Some will have an internal program, while others may pair ip with a big box retailer to make it happen.
 Calling the manufacturer of your microwave will be another highly recommended option.

 I would suggest calling them before you purchase a new one, you never know what kind of deal you might get for being a loyal customer too!

 Donate Your Microwave

-If you microwave still actually works you can also donate it.
+If your microwave still actually works you can also donate it.
 There are so many people out there who may not be able to easily afford a microwave and you might just make some family really happy by donating it.
-You can donate it to a local charity, woman’s shelter, or reach out on Facebook and see if a local family can use it.
+You can donate it to a local charity, or a woman’s shelter, or reach out on Facebook and see if a local family can use it.

 If your microwave still works and you’re just upgrading, your best bet is to either sell it or donate it.